KolbyLalonde/SENG-438/A1/seng438-a1-team_number.md

 [1 Introduction	1](#_Toc439194677)

-[2 High-level description of the exploratory testing plan	1](#_Toc439194677) To accomplish the exploratory testing portion of the assignment we have created the following plan.
-We will begin by categorising the testing to target each of the specific use cases.
-We want to test the specific functions of system startup/shutdown, PIN entry and transactions such as withdraw, deposit or transfer.
-By testing each use case to some extent we will better understand the system as a whole.
-Our approach will be to test the broad scope of the system rather than only a few functions extensively.
-Our test cases will follow the most common paths of the system to determine whether the function is working as expected or has underlying issues.
+[2 High-level description of the exploratory testing plan	1](#_Toc439194677)

 [3 Comparison of exploratory and manual functional testing	1](#_Toc439194679)